deviun/just-mongo/README.md

 Just Mongo allows you to use a simplified API.
 Inside, we try to use minimalistic solutions that do not steal your time.

-You choose the possibilities of the library, and nothing superfluous.
+You choose the possibilities of the library, and nothing more.

 ## Speed ➵